zeid-hub/python-p4-v2-one-many-relationships/README.md

 3. Add a reciprocal relationship to the model on the "many" side and connect both relationships using the `back_populates` property.

-We also saw how to implement a **one-to-one** relationship by using the `useList=False` parameter in the relationship on the non-owning side.
+We also saw how to implement a **one-to-one** or **has one/belongs to** relationship by using the `useList=False` parameter in the relationship on the "has one" side of the relationship.

 With a solid understanding of how to connect tables using primary and foreign keys, we can take advantage of some helpful Flask-SQLAlchemy methods that make